bencsbalazs/XPFarm-orange_belt/packages/2021-04-24-ReverseBits/README.md

 > I need to know the reversed binary as decimal

 - Test 1: The output is a Number
-- The output is not Negative
+- The output is what I expected